 Unfortunately, there is no official application for Snapseed available on the Windows Store or otherwise.
-However, there are a few ways to easily get Snapseed for your Windows PC.
+However, there are a few ways to get Snapseed for your Windows PC quickly.

 Note, however, that there might be websites claiming to host a third-party application that can run Snapseed for your PC.
-Such applications are more often than not riddled with malware and it is advisable not to install them on your PC.
+Such apps are more often than not riddled with malware, and it is advisable not to install them on your PC.